 You will enjoy superb dining at the Post Hotel in Lake Louise.
 The cozy Fondue Stubli offers traditional Swiss style fondues, while the Outpost is a comfortable English style Pub.

 Wine enthusiasts will be in heaven at the Post Hotel.
-In 2004, the Post Hotel wine cellar received the ultimate praise when it was named a Grand Award winner by Wine Spectator Magazine.
-Today the wine cellar has a collection of over 30,000 bottles for patrons to choose from.
+The Post Hotel wine cellar has been awarded the Grand Award by Wine Spectator Magazine an astonishing 23 years in a row!
+Today the wine cellar has a collection of over 20,000 bottles for patrons to choose from.

 In November 1990, the Post Hotel at Lake Louise was admitted to the prestigious Relais & Chateaux group, which represents some of the finest hotels and restaurants in the world.
 In addition, with their unwavering focus on service, cuisine and comfort, the owners of the Post Hotel were named Canadian Hoteliers of the Year in 2011.